tuomaseerola/interval_tension/README.md

 # README

-These are analysis operations and data for the study titled “Musical expertise predicts perceived tension in intervals better than psychoacoustics across North and South Indian listeners” by Imre Lahdelma, [Tuomas Eerola](https://tuomaseerola.github.io/), Nashra Ahmad, Martin Clayton, James Armitage, Budhaditya Bhattacharyya, and
+These are analysis operations and data for the study titled “Musical expertise better predictor of tension in harmonic intervals than psychoacoustics across North and South Indian listeners” by Imre Lahdelma, [Tuomas Eerola](https://tuomaseerola.github.io/), Nashra Ahmad, Martin Clayton, James Armitage, Budhaditya Bhattacharyya, and